 The bottom half of the socket was screwed onto the very top of the threaded pipe.

 The lamp cord was fed up through the pipe from the base.
-It’s as if this old ashtray stand was supposed to be a lamp instead.

 The cord was snipped and then split down the middle a couple of inches.